Hope Harbor does not take Funds from

 Government Agencies for the Support of Our Children

 Every so often a well-meaning Christian will voice his concern about making donations to Hope Harbor.
 “Hope Harbor doesn’t need our money.
 They get money from the government.”
 Please understand this: Hope Harbor does not take funds from the state or federal government agencies for the support of our children.
-This was an intentional decision, designed to give us the freedom to create a highest quality Christ centered program.
-If we take their support, we would be required to alter our program according to their desires.
+This was an intentional decision, designed to give us the freedom to create a highest-quality Christ-centered program.

 Hope Harbor does not suffer when programs are cut at the state or federal level.
-And, we are not limited in sharing our Christian world view or in our provision of services.
-Today, we are strong.
-We can boast that 100% of our support comes from private sources like concerned Christians and amazing churches.
+And, we are not limited in sharing our Christian world view or restricted in our provision of services.

 Hope Harbor is a faith-based nonprofit serving children and families since 1947.
 Formerly Turley Children’s Home, Hope Harbor continues to Restore Hope, Transform Lives and Reconcile Families through our immersive